fchavonet/c-solid_snake/README.md

 ## 📝 <span id="description">Description</span>

-Solid Snake is a classic C implementation of the snake game, inspired by [this ASMR programming video ](https://www.youtube.com/watch?v=cUJE10XEjrU).
+Solid Snake is a classic C implementation of the snake game, inspired by [this ASMR programming video](https://www.youtube.com/watch?v=cUJE10XEjrU).
 <br>
 The game features a growing snake that consumes apples while avoiding collisions with itself.

 ## 🎓 <span id="objectives">Objectives</span>

-The objective of the project is to create a functional and enjoyable implementation of the classic snake game in C, playable in a Terminal.
-The scope includes implementing core game mechanics, such as snake movement, apple generation, collision detection and scoring.
+The objective of the project was to create a functional and enjoyable implementation of the classic snake game in C, playable in a Terminal.
+This involved implementing core game's mechanisms, such as snake movement, apple generation, collision detection and scoring.
 <br>
 The project serves as a confirmation of my C programming skills.